Nahvine/Dolia_AI/README.md

 DoliaAI is an advanced AI system capable of controlling and interacting with your computer through natural language commands.
 It uses computer vision and machine learning to understand screen states and execute complex actions.
 This open-source project aims to create an AI assistant that can see, think, and act like a human when controlling a computer.

+## ⚠️ Beta Status

+**DoliaAI is currently in beta development.** While we're excited to share this project with the community, please be aware that:

+- The system may encounter unexpected errors or bugs
+- Performance may vary depending on your system configuration
+- Some features may not work as expected or may be incomplete
+- Regular updates and fixes are being implemented

+We encourage users to report any issues they encounter to help improve the system.
+Your feedback is valuable to us!

 ## Vision & Inspiration

 DoliaAI was inspired by the vision of creating an AI that can truly understand and interact with a computer like a human would.
 The project combines cutting-edge AI technologies with practical computer control to create a system that can: